2023 Solar Incentives Guide for Portsmouth, NH - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit equal to a specified percentage of the money you spend on solar panels for your home.
+Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of your solar system's cost.

-More information about the new Inflation Reduction Act can be found here.
-Your local Portsmouth solar panel installation experts can answer your questions and explain how the new Clean Energy Credit may apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Portsmouth solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives